 Some tips for making exercise a more routine part of your day:

-Get a massage, spend some time in a hot tub, curl up with a good book in the bubble bath.
-Taking time to unwind and take your mind off of everyday stresses may feel selfish, or like a waste of time.
-But people with IBS need to consciously relax on a regular basis.
-It’s not a waste of time if you’re doing it for youre health.
+Take time for yourself and get a massage, spend some time in a hot tub, curl up with a good book in the bubble bath.
+Taking time to unwind and take your mind off everyday stresses may feel selfish, or a waste of time, but people with IBS need to consciously relax on a regular basis.
+It’s not a waste of time if you’re doing it for your health.

+If you have benefits, use them!
 Take the time to learn your benefits package and find out what resources you have available to you.
 For example, many company packages offer money towards things like massages or therapy.
 Speaking to a therapist can be especially useful.
-Things like cognitive behavioural therapy can teach you ways to consciously manage your stress and fend off anxiety proactively.
+As we have indicated, things like cognitive behavioural therapy can teach you ways to consciously manage your stress and fend off anxiety proactively.